LET THE PRACTICE KNOW YOUR VIEWS

 HOW TO COMPLAIN

 In the first instance please discuss your complaint with the staff member concerned.
-Where the issue cannot be resolved at this stage, please ask for the Practice Manager to contact you who will try to resolve the issue and offer you further advice on the complaints procedure.
+Where the issue cannot be resolved at this stage, please contact Jo Clark Practice Manager who will try to resolve the issue and offer you further advice on the complaints procedure.
 If your problem cannot be resolved at this stage and you wish to make a formal complaint please let us know as soon as possible, ideally within a matter of days.
 This will enable the practice to get a clear picture of the circumstances surrounding the complaint.

 If it is not possible to raise your complaint immediately, please let us have details of your complaint within the following timescales: